aidanconnolly/unlpd-crime-data/ThesisDocument.md

 Then, I compared the count to the lower threshold, instead of the upper threshold.
 If the count is lower than the threshold, it will create a message, using the same templates from before.

 ## Posting to Slack
 Having the messages in the program is great, but it requires someone to constantly check to see if something has popped up.
 Instead, we can send the messages to Slack, alerting people when a new message is created.
-Slack is a common program for newsrooms to use, so I figured this would be an easy integration for them.
+Slack is a common program for newsrooms to use, making this an easy integration for them.

 ### Setting up Slack
 This feature requires a Slack workspace with the ability to add an [Incoming Webhook](my.slack.com/apps/A0F7XDUAZ-incoming-webhooks).
 Once you add a configuration and choose a channel for it to post to, you're good to go.
 Just save the Webhook URL as an environment variable `SLACK_URL`, or replace `os.environ.get('SLACK_URL')` with your URL.